Cosmicnomicon/miniature-goggles/log.md

 # 10/5/25 18:51:09
 Modified the logging section in readme as well as a new line at the bottom of starting toolset to tie into tools.md **Why?** Logging left a lot to be desired in terms of function and process. tools.md required a tie in for a sense of direction and origination.

+# 10/5/25 19:51:53
+Modified a line in readme.md.
+**Why?** "description of events" was too narrow, "description of patterns" is more generalizable and applicable.